Volscente/NexusLLM/docs/LLM Evaluation.md

 - **BERTScore** - It relies on a pre-trained LLM like BERT and on the cosine similarity between expected output and predicted output.
 Afterward, the similarities are aggregated to produce a final score.
 - **MoverScore** - It relies on LLM like BERT to obtain deeper contextualised word embeddings for both reference text and generated text before computing the similarity.

+## Usage
+It is good to have:
+- 1-2 custom metrics (G-Eval or DAG) that are use case specific
+- 2-3 generic metrics (RAG, agentic, or conversational) that are system specific

 # G-Eval (Model-based Scorer)
 ## Introduction
 - It is an LLM-based Scorer ([Paper](https://arxiv.org/pdf/2303.16634.pdf))